Philippines corporate bank account in 2024

 - During the corporate bank account opening process, it is common for each bank’s in-house Legal and Compliance Department to request additional due diligence documents from potential customers including but not limited to i) regulatory licences ii) proof of business globally and in home country including evidence of contracts, invoices and agreements with local Clients and iii) additional KYC information on our Client’s business and place of residency, including nature and volume of transactions.

-- If some banks decline to board our Client’s business, Healy Consultants Group PLC will immediately inform our Client and action backup banking solutions.
+- If some banks decline to board our Client’s business, Healy Consultants Group will immediately inform our Client and action backup banking solutions.

 - Following bank account approval, the bank will email our Client the corporate bank account numbers directly.
 There is no need for our Client to travel to complete the process.

-Healy Consultants Group PLC fees to help open a corporate bank account in PhilippinesOur fees for different banking services include:
+Healy Consultants Group fees to help open a corporate bank account in PhilippinesOur fees for different banking services include:

 Philippines banking task Our Client travels US$ Philippines bank account for a Philippines company No 4,950 Philippines personal bank account No 4,950